easy-http/mock-builder/README.md

 ### queryParamsNotExists

-Expects a query parameter set does not exists.
+It expects a query parameters set does not exists.

 ```php
 $builder